adymo/homebrew-kde/README.md

 =========================
 Homebrew tap to build KDE apps on Mac OS.
 Based on https://github.com/somekool/homebrew but actually works.
 Note, this is not a full KDE distribution.
 It contains only KDE apps that this project's maintainers actually use.

-Available apps: KDevelop, Kate, Calligra, Konversation
+Available stable apps:
+- KDevelop
+- Kate
+- Konversation
+- Massif Visualizer

+Experimental apps:
+- Calligra

 Installation
 ------------